 The African Studies Graduate Certificate is awarded to individuals already admitted to a Georgetown University graduate program who have completed the relevant requirements.

-The four other required courses are Electives, which students will choose in consultation with the Certificate program director.
-Together, the student and director will design an individualized curriculum that both addresses the student’s specific interests and ensures disciplinary and thematic breadth to their study of Africa.
-Candidates are expected to choose among graduate-level courses; “over/under” courses will be considered only on a case-by-case basis and must be approved by the Certificate director and the student’s graduate program advisor.
+The four other required courses are electives, which students will choose in consultation with the Certificate Program Director/Assistant Director.
+Together, the student and Director/Assistant director will design an individualized curriculum that both addresses the student’s specific interests and ensures disciplinary and thematic breadth to their study of Africa.
+Candidates are expected to choose among graduate-level courses; “over/under” courses will be considered only on a case-by-case basis and must be approved by the Certificate Program Director/Assistant Director and the student’s graduate program advisor.
+These courses will fit within the required coursework of the student’s MA/MS program.
+There is no thesis requirement.
 Under no circumstances may over/under courses constitute more than two of the five required courses.

-- a specified grade of proficiency in U.S. government language testing;
+- A specified grade of proficiency in U.S. government language testing